Oil service firms jostle for India orders amid global spending cuts

 India's government has made boosting domestic energy a priority to end chronic current account deficits.

-Winners of ONGC's recent oil services tenders include Transocean Ltd, one of the world's top offshore drilling companies, Southeast Asia's largest oilfield service firm SapuraKencana Petroleum, Indian conglomerate Larsen & Toubro and mid-sized Singapore-based offshore construction services company Swiber Holdings.
+Winners of ONGC's recent oil services tenders include Transocean Ltd (RIG.N), one of the world's top offshore drilling companies, Southeast Asia's largest oilfield service firm SapuraKencana Petroleum (SKPE.KL), Indian conglomerate Larsen & Toubro (LART.NS) and mid-sized Singapore-based offshore construction services company Swiber Holdings (SWBR.SI).

 "We are getting better participation in our tenders both from Indian and overseas players due to current market conditions where exploration activity is low because of lower oil prices," said an ONGC official.